IBM-Cloud/terraform-provider-ibm/website/docs/d/cos_bucket_object.html.markdown

 - `content_type` - (String) A standard MIME type describing the format of an object data.
 - `etag` - (String) Computed MD5 hexdigest of an object content.
 - `last_modified` - (Timestamp) Last modified date of the object.
 A GMT formatted date.
+- `object_sql_url` - (String) Access the object using an SQL Query instance.
+The SQL URL is a reference url used inside of an SQL statement.
+The reference url is used to perform queries against objects storing structured data.